Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Abstract

 \section{Abstract}

-Moiré materials offer a versatile platform for engineering excitons with unprecedented control, promising next-generation optoelectronic applications.
-While continuum models are widely used to study moir\'e excitons due to their computational efficiency, they often disagree with ab initio many-body approaches, as seen for intralayer excitons in WS$_2$/WSe$_2$ heterobilayers.
-Here, we resolve these discrepancies using an atomistic, quantum-mechanical framework based on the Bethe-Salpeter equation with localized Wannier functions as the basis for the electronic structure.
-We show that inclusion of dielectric screening due to hexagonal boron nitride (hBN) encapsulation is essential to reproduce the full set of experimentally observed features of moiré intralayer excitons.
-Our analysis reveals a competition between Wannier and charge-transfer characters, driven by variations between direct and indirect band gaps at high-symmetry stacking regions due to atomic relaxations and environmentally tunable electron–hole interactions.
-Building on this insight, we demonstrate that the lowest-energy bright excitons are Wannier-like in WS$_2$/WSe$_2$ heterobilayers but charge-transfer-like in twisted WSe$_2$ homobilayers, despite having comparable moiré lengths when encapsulated in hBN.
-In the absence of hBN encapsulation, the lowest-energy bright exciton in twisted WSe$_2$ becomes Wannier-like.
-These results establish atomistic modeling as a powerful and efficient approach for designing and controlling excitonic phenomena in moir\'{e} materials.
+Moiré materials provide a versatile platform for engineering excitons, enabling next-generation optoelectronic applications.
+Continuum models are widely used to study moiré excitons due to their efficiency, but they often disagree with ab initio many-body approaches, as seen for intralayer excitons in WS$_2$/WSe$_2$ heterobilayers.
+Here, we resolve these discrepancies using an atomistic, quantum-mechanical framework based on the Bethe-Salpeter equation with Wannier functions as the electronic structure basis, showing that dielectric screening from hBN encapsulation is essential to reproduce experimentally observed exciton features.
+Our analysis reveals that exciton behavior emerges from a subtle competition between Wannier and charge-transfer characters, driven by stacking-dependent intralayer bandgap variations and environment-tuned electron–hole interactions.
+We show that the lowest-energy bright intralayer excitons are Wannier-like in WS$_2$/WSe$_2$ heterobilayers but charge-transfer-like in twisted WSe$_2$ homobilayers, despite comparable moiré sizes.
+These results establish atomistic modeling as a powerful tool for understanding and controlling excitonic phenomena in moiré materials.